-The LAUSD Annual Oversight Visit data demonstrates proficient & accomplished scores over the last four years of the current charter.
-The first year of the current charter, when the school's were rated separately, our middle school program received a (4) Accomplished & high school program received a (3) Proficient.
-The subsequent scores for the next few years of the current charter the school received a (3) Proficient as a span campus combining 6th-8th + 11th by combining the middle school and high school scores and averaging them to create one score that is then compared to individual middle schools and individual high schools that make up both similar schools and resident schools.
-We look forward to continuing to support our academic achievement efforts for all students, and each significant subgroup, in each program for years to come.
+The LAUSD Annual Oversight Visit data demonstrates proficient & accomplished scores over the last four years of the current charter in Student Achievement & Educational Performance.
+The first three years of the current charter, the school received (3) Proficient in Student Achievement & Educational Performance.
+In the fourth year of the current charter the school received a (4) Accomplished under Student Achievement & Educational Performance.
+We look forward to continuing to support our academic achievement efforts for all students, and each significant subgroup, at the school for years to come.

-2015-2016 Oversight
+2015-2016 Oversight Visit:

-Governance Student Achievement and Educational Performance Organizational Management, Programs, and Operations Fiscal Operations 3 4 - Middle School 3 - High School 4 2
+(4) SUMMARY OF RATINGS (4)=Accomplished (3)=Proficient (2)=Developing (1)=Unsatisfactory Governance Student Achievement and Educational Performance Organizational Management, Programs, and Operations Fiscal Operations 3 3 4 2

-2016-17 2017 Oversight
+2016-2017 Oversight Visit: